harfang3d/algosup-binding-project/readme.md

 Let's perform a test run of FABGen.

 1. Install CPython 3.x
-1. Clone the git repository from `https://github.com/ejulien/FABGen.git`
+1. Fork the git repository from `https://github.com/ejulien/FABGen.git`
+1. Clone it locally
 1. Install requirements from the FABGen repository by running `pip install -r requirements.txt`

 We'll generate the Lua binding for the following hypothetical API (we're only interested in the generator output at this point):